eddbell/MetapopulationModel/README.md

 0_0.01_0.1_0_10000_500_-1_multiple_gene		 1
 Insert number of the file : 1
 ```
 ps.
-The graph shows the performance of a realisation and the average of all simulations.
+The graph shows the performance of a realisation and the average over all simulations.